Operator-induced structural variable selection for identifying materials genes: The OIS framework

 The framework of our iterative descriptor selection procedure is as follows.

-\textbf{PAN descriptor selection procedure:} \begin{enumerate} \item \textbf{Repeat} the following until descriptors exhibit a strong linear association with response variable $\bm{y}$ ($i = 0$): \begin{enumerate} \item Use a nonparametric variable selection procedure to perform descriptor selection on $\bm{X}_i$ and obtain the selected descriptors $\bm{X}_i'$ \item Apply the $i$th operator set $\mathcal{O}_i$ on all of the previously selected descriptors, $\bigcup_m \bm{X}_m'$, yielding a new descriptor space, $\bm{X}_{i+1} = \mathcal{O}_i(\bigcup_m \bm{X}_m')$ \item Increase counter: $i = i+1$ \end{enumerate} \item \textbf{Once} there exist descriptor(s) that exhibit a strong linear association with response variable $\bm{y}$, use a linear parametric variable selection procedure to perform descriptor selection on $\bm{X}_i$, and obtain the selected descriptors, $\bm{X}^\star \subseteq \bm{X}_{i}$. \end{enumerate}
+\textbf{PAN descriptor selection procedure:} \begin{enumerate} \item \textbf{Repeat} the following until at least one descriptor exhibits a strong linear association with the response variable $\bm{y}$ ($i = 0$): \begin{enumerate} \item Use a nonparametric variable selection procedure to perform descriptor selection on $\bm{X}^{(i)}$ and obtain the selected descriptors ${\bm{X}^{(i)}}'$; \item Apply the $i$-th operator set $\mathcal{O}_i$ on all of the previously selected descriptors, $\bigcup_m {\bm{X}^{(m)}}'$, yielding a new descriptor space, $\bm{X}^{(i+1)} = \mathcal{O}_i(\bigcup_m {\bm{X}^{(m)}}')$, where $\mathcal{O}_i$ can be different for each iteration $i$; \end{enumerate} \item \textbf{Once} there exist descriptor(s) that exhibit a strong linear association with response variable $\bm{y}$, use a linear parametric variable selection procedure to perform descriptor selection on $\bm{X}^{(i)}$, and obtain the selected descriptors, $\bm{X}^\star \subseteq \bm{X}^{(i)}$. \end{enumerate}

+We keep all the selected descriptors in the main loop to facilitate the creation of high-order complexity descriptors with the help of low-order complexity descriptors.
+For instance, constructing $\bm{x}_1^3$ using $\mathcal{O}$ defined in \eqref{eq:operator_set} requires us to keep $\bm{x}_1 \in {\bm{X}^{(0)}}'$ selected at the base iteration and $\bm{x}_1^2 \in {\bm{X}^{(1)}}'$ selected at the first iteration.